-Best Practice when Symantec Endpoint Protection or Symantec AntiVirus is Detecting a File that is Believed to be Safe
+Best Practice when Symantec Endpoint Protection is Detecting a File that is Believed to be Safe

-Symantec Antivirus or Symantec Endpoint Protection is detecting a file which is believed to be part of a clean known application.
+Symantec Endpoint Protection (SEP) is detecting a file which is believed to be part of a clean known application.
 How can it be confirmed whether this is a genuine detection or if it is a "False Positive"?

 Before you begin: It has often been the case that file infectors make alterations even to applications that have been in safe daily use for a long time.
 If there has been a recent outbreak or infection on the computer or network, it is highly likely that the application has been compromised and the detection is genuine.
 Symantec recommends that you treat all "detected" files as being infected, until your suspicion of a false detection is verified by Symantec Security Response.